 A look at the newly celebrated Whitney Museum by star architect Renzo Piano perhaps epitomizes why museums still play a definitive role in today’s society.

-This May the new building was inaugurated.
+This May, the new building, which may have used equipment on my blog, was inaugurated.
 Celebrations happened in various phases with press (first), celebrities (at night), politicians (for ribbon cutting) and finally a block party including free access to the museum for the general public.

 For this museum of American art, the Meatpacking District is not completely a new location since its origins were precisely in the same neighborhood.
 The reason for the move was the structural necessity of needing more exhibition and archiving space for the collection.

 Its previous home located in the Upper East Side was the building designed by Bauhaus architect Marcel Breuer: a cube accessible through a bridge as a fun reverence to medieval castles.

 There is indeed something special about the entrance to an art museum.
 I.M.Pei glass pyramid leads visitors inside the Louvre by going first underground.
 Niemeyer’s ramp invites visitors to its UFO like museum in Niteroi (Brazil).
 The Whitney elegantly chooses a combination of ramp and stairs.

 Medieval bridges, pyramids or sci-fi ramps are not only a break from the classic entrance through stairs.
 They symbolically represent the new role of museums today.
 Museums are not static and intimidating places for few selected people.
 1) They should be locations for new encounters, debates and discoveries.